 The village itself is mostly quiet during the week and towards the end of the season.
 At the weekend bars get a bit livelier with locals bringing a party atmosphere.
 For a small resort, there is a great selection of restaurants.
 Stella Alpina is a must-visit for the best Italian menu in town.
 The British-owned Colomion di Cipo is a brilliant spot to enjoy a drink or two when you have finished on the mountain.

 The Hotel Rive has excellent ski-in ski-out access to the slopes, which means you can spend as much time as you want on the slopes.
-The centre of town is only a 15 minute walk away or a small bus ride too.
+The centre of town is only a 15 minute walk away or a short bus ride.
 In addition, the hotel also has a swimming pool, sauna, steam room and gym within the building to enjoy.
 You can also request massage and beauty treatments during your stay.